← Back to blog

 • Repeatedly crossed boundaries despite her objections

 At the hearing, the employer suggested that the President should have disciplined Joe herself.
-But the Tribunal recognized the reality:
+But the Tribunal recognised the reality:

 • Joe had originally hired her and held more seniority in practice